The Childcare Offer for Wales

 What is the Childcare Offer?

-The Childcare Offer for Wales is a Welsh Government initiative and will provide eligible working parents with 30 hours childcare for 3-4 year olds only.
+The Childcare Offer for Wales is a Welsh Government initiative and will provide eligible working parents with 30 hours of early education and childcare, for 3 to 4 year olds only.

 Parents are not required to access their early education entitlement as a prerequisite to accessing the childcare element of the offer, however, their entitlement will include these hours whether they access them or not.